desmid/mview/README.md

    just edited) is on your `PATH` and rehash or login again.

+### Testing

+Each release of MView is regression tested against hundreds of sample data inputs for all the sequence database search and alignment formats and versions thereof that are supported, together with known edge cases.
+This is well over 0.5GB of material, so it's not currently available externally.

 ### Found a bug?

 Please open an issue on the MView [issue tracker](https://github.com/desmid/mview/issues "issue tracker") or send an email to `biomview@gmail.com`.